rusty-engineer/GSF-copilot-workshop/workshop-modules/01-GitHub-intro.md

       - **Note**: We'll be using the repository you 'forked' earlier for the remainder of the exercise, so this repository is just to learn the ropes.
    - **Description**: Provide a brief description, e.g., "A classic word search game built in [programming language/technology you are using]."
    - **Visibility**: Choose whether your repository should be public or private.
-3. **Initialize the Repository**
+3. **Initialise the Repository**
-   - **Initialize with README**: Check this box to create a README.md file.
+   - **Initialise with README**: Check this box to create a README.md file.
 You can later edit this file to describe your word search game, how to play it, and how to set it up.
 All repositories should fill this file out to welcome new contributors and get them started.
    - **Add .gitignore**: If you are using a specific programming language or framework, select the corresponding .gitignore template.
 This will help to ignore unnecessary files from being tracked by Git.
    - **Choose a license (Optional)**: Select an appropriate license for your project.
 For open-source projects, common choices are MIT or GPL licenses.
 4. **Create the Repository**